 Vietnam’s pepper industry faces “double difficulties” because billions of dollars of pepper are stuck abroad.
 The gloomy price represents a “negative” picture of the pepper industry during the year’s first half.

-With billions of dollars of pepper stuck abroad, the export market-facing difficulties, the gloomy price represents a “negative” picture of the pepper industry during the first half of the year.
-It is expected that difficulties for the “black gold” commodity of Vietnam will last a long time and the price of pepper will find it difficult to recover in the short term.
+It is expected that problems for the “black gold” commodity of Vietnam will last a long time, and the price of pepper will be challenging to recover in the short term.

 |The Covid-19 pandemic will make pepper exports face many difficulties in the near future.|

 Goods stuck in Nepal costing more than $1 million